Distomo: History

 The ancient Phocean city of Amvrissos (Amvrossos) is located on the site of modern Distomo and its broader area.

 On 10 June 1944, Distomo was the site of a massacre of civilians by the Germans, which constituted a war crime.
 The massacre was meant as "retribution" for the previous death of three Germans at the hands of local guerrillas, even though the villagers had no relation to the guerrillas.

-The 4th SS Polizei Division perpetrated grave crimes with superiors encouraging the soldiers.
-Among them ripping out the intestines of a baby and splattering them on a close relative.
+The 4th SS Polizei Division perpetrated grave crimes, with superiors encouraging the soldiers.
+Among the crimes was ripping out the intestines of a baby and splattering them on a close relative.

 Decades later, a Greek court awarded restitution to Greek victims, but the German government pressed Greece politically to nullify that decision.

 To enforce the decision by the Greek court, this case was brought before an Italian court, Greece being unwilling to enforce their own decisions.
 The judges awarded the plaintiffs the Villa Vigoni in Menaggio, Italy, a German government-sponsored nonprofit foundation.
-The German government appealed a decision by the Italian supreme civil court for restitutions at the International Court of Justice, claiming for State immunity.
+The German government appealed the decision by the Italian supreme civil court for restitutions at the International Court of Justice, claiming state immunity.